Systemic Lupus Erythematosus: From Diagnosis to Prognosis

 TLDR Current SLE classifications need refinement, and the complement system is a key therapeutic target.

-The thesis explored the diagnosis and prognosis of systemic lupus erythematosus (SLE), particularly in lupus nephritis (LN) and neuropsychiatric SLE (NP-SLE).
-It found that classification criteria for SLE were not always applicable to nephrology patients with full house glomerular deposits, who had poor renal outcomes.
-A subgroup of patients with class III/IV LN showed favorable renal outcomes, suggesting a need to refine current classifications.
-Prognosticators were identified to enhance histopathologic classification of LN.
-The complement system was highlighted as a key factor and potential therapeutic target in NP-SLE, and the role of pregnancy-acquired microchimerism in SLE was investigated.
+The thesis explored the diagnosis and prognosis of systemic lupus erythematosus (SLE), particularly focusing on lupus nephritis (LN) and neuropsychiatric SLE (NP-SLE).
+It was found that classification criteria for SLE were not always applicable to nephrology patients with full house glomerular deposits, who often had poor renal outcomes despite not having clinical SLE.
+Additionally, the study identified clinical and histopathologic factors that could help predict renal outcomes in LN, highlighting a subgroup of patients with class III/IV LN who had favorable renal outcomes.
+This research aimed to improve the understanding and prognostication of SLE-related conditions.